When can I declare a major in the Department of Biological Sciences?

 After declaring my major, will I be assigned to an advisor in the Department of Biological Sciences?

-We have several advisors in our department, Christine Berliner, Ellen Kelsey, Jessica Wandelt and Kevin Wu.
+We have several advisors in our department, Christine Berliner, Ellen Kelsey, Brenda McDevitt, Jessica Wandelt, Dan Wetzel, Kevin Wu.
 For maximum flexibility, we do not assign you to one advisor.
 You are free to meet with any of them depending on your preference and their availability.